 Happy New Year, Pittsburgh!
-If you’re planning on ringing in 2018 late at one of these New Year’s Eve Parties in Pittsburgh (or anywhere else for that matter), You’re going to need a New Year’s Day pick-me-up… here are seven great places for breakfast in Pittsburgh on New Year’s Day.
-Start 2018 off right with some wonderful food at any of these local Pittsburgh restaurants.
+If you’re planning on ringing in the new year late at one of these New Year’s Eve Parties in Pittsburgh (or anywhere else for that matter), You’re going to need a New Year’s Day pick-me-up… here are seven great places for breakfast in Pittsburgh on New Year’s Day.
+Start the year off right with some wonderful food at any of these local Pittsburgh restaurants.

 1. Union Standard

 Union Standard’s brunch is the perfect classy antidote to a wild New Year’s Eve.
 Enjoy delicacies like oysters on the half shell, potato bread and bourbon French toast.
 If you’re up for it, the cocktails aren’t bad either.
 The Union Standard is in downtown Pittsburgh.
 More information can be found HERE.